syncfusion-content/wpf-docs/wpf/GroupBar/Adding-GroupBar-Item-to-GroupBar.md

-> Note: To display the GroupBar Item, you must have a GroupBar in which you are going to add the GroupBar Item.
+N> To display the GroupBar Item, you must have a GroupBar in which you are going to add the GroupBar Item.